A Vegetarian Diet —

 You can also find ways to sustain your gains with mindful but uncomplicated vegetarian eating.
 Well, you can IF the day-to-day you is prepared to handle such a diet/lifestyle.
 Obviously, your success will depend upon your commitment.

 But—can the "day-to-day" You actually handle such a diet/lifestyle?
 Because, ultimately, your success rises or falls according to your commitment.
 And while my own money says you can probably ace this vegetarian gig, you're the one who plays.
 So, why not play to win?

-Instead, start with a simple modification like eating another veggie (and/or fruit) every day.
+Instead, start with a simple modification: eating another vegetable (and/or fruit) every day, for example.
 Then gradually begin cutting back on meat, moving as quickly or as slowly as feels right to you.
 You could do that; we both know you could.
 But will you actually take those steps...and then keep going?

-Maybe—if you make friends with flexibility and compromise.
-For example, let's say you have this huge letch for meat today, up to and including your own arm if it comes to that.
+Maybe—if you buddy up to flexibility and compromise.
+For example, let's say you have this huge letch for meat today, possibly even your own arm if it comes to that.
 So, fine: make some kind of "faux" meat the foundation of your meal...or eat only half the meat you'd ordinarily put on your plate.
-Perhaps make yourself a chicken salad, but with somewhat less chicken than shown below.
+Perhaps make (or order) a chicken salad instead of steak or a hamburger.
+You could live with that, right?